Deficiencies in old age care are some of the most pressing human rights concerns in mature welfare states.

 This book argues that ailment is part of human life and society, and therefore the politics of care should begin with a politics of ailment.

-Viva Collective is a collective of social policy researchers, sociologists and political theorists passionate about developing novel understandings of care and inequality.
+Viva Collective is composed of social policy researchers, sociologists and political theorists passionate about developing novel understandings of care and inequality.
 The collective was established in 2013 and is based in Finnish universities and research institutes.

-Minna Zechner is Associate Professor at the University of Lapland.
+Minna Zechner is Associate Professor at the University of Helsinki.